ZertoPublic/Z4K/docs/Z4KDeploymentGuide.md

 ➜>helm uninstall <release name> -n <namespace>
 ```

-###### Uninstall ZKM Site
+##### Uninstalling ZKM Site

 1. Verify that you're on the ZKM cluster.
-2. Use the following commands to get the release name and when use it to uninstall:
+2. Use the following commands to get the release name and then use it to uninstall:

 ```
 ➜**>helm list -n <namespace>**